Frequently Asked Questions

 Is this therapy?

-I hold a master’s degree in behavior science, maintain national board certification, and have over a decade of experience working with young children and their families.
-Meadowsteps, however, is not a behavior analytic practice.
-While my background informs my work, I focus instead on developmental consultation, naturalistic support, and ecological approaches.
+I hold a master’s degree in behavior science, national board certification, and over a decade of hands-on experience with young children and families.
+While my work is informed by my behavior science training, Meadowsteps is not a behavior analytic service — it’s flexible, naturalistic, and built for real family life.

 Do you take insurance?